electricimp/Rocky/README.md

 ## Rocky Usage ##

-Rocky 3.0.0 is implemented as a table to enforce singleton behavior.
+Rocky 3.0.0 and up is implemented as a table to enforce singleton behavior.
 You code should no longer instantiate Rocky using a constructor call, but instead call the new *init()* method to initialize the library.

 All of Rocky’s methods are accessible as before, and return the same values. *init()* returns a reference to the Rocky singleton.
 There is no longer a distinction between class and instance methods: all of Rocky’s methods can be called on Rocky itself, or an alias variables, as these reference the same table: